Welcome to SINephile 🎬

 Playback

-Revisiting the canon—sideways.
-Some rewatches just hit different.
-Some films get stranger with time.
+Some revisits just hit different, others get stranger with time.

-This is where I check back in on so-called classics, personal favorites, and the undeservedly forgotten or sadly undiscovered to see how they hold up now.
+This is where SINephile checks back in on so-called classics, personal favorites, and the undeservedly forgotten or sadly undiscovered to see how they hold up now.
 All with the same loving treatment as new releases.

 Dig into the vault (and the algo) in Playback →